djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 what is shown as an advertisement in Searsia!
 Below you find a configuration file for [CharityChoice][20], a site with a search engine for 160,000 registered UK charities.
 The configuration file below shows how Searsia scrapes search results from CharityChoice.
-Here, the `"rerank"` parameter is again used to rerank, but in this case only the top results already provided by CharityChoice are reranked.
-The parameter `"maxqueriesperday"` instructs Searsia to send no more then 150 queries per day to CharityChoice, so the search engine will not put too much load on the site.
-Our search engine might show results from the sample index if the maximum is reached.

 ```json
 {